typesense/gatsby-plugin-typesense/README.md

 gatsby build
 ```

-This will index your content to Typesense.
+This will index your content to your Typesense search cluster.

 ## 🔍 How to build a Search UI